When does tiredness become chronic fatigue?

-As a frequent traveler, tiredness and fatigue are the norm but how do you recognise the symptoms of day to day acute fatigue becoming the kind of chronic fatigue you need to take notice of and address?
+As a frequent traveller, tiredness and fatigue are the norm but how do you recognise the symptoms of day to day acute fatigue becoming the kind of chronic fatigue you need to take notice of and address?

 Firstly, we need to understand what chronic fatigue is to how to avoid it.